Camelia Turcu, Laboratoire d'Economie d'Orleans, University of Orleans

-Camelia Turcu is Associate Professor in Economics at the University of Orléans (France) and a research affiliate at the Laboratoire d'Economie d'Orléans (LEO - CNRS).
+Camelia Turcu is Full Professor in Economics at the University of Orléans (France) and a research affiliate at the Laboratoire d'Economie d'Orléans (LEO - CNRS).
 She received her Ph.D. in Economics from the University of Poitiers where she was a research assistant.
 Camelia also held a lecturer position at the University of Poitiers.
 Her research areas include economic geography, international macroeconomics and transition economics.
 Her current work is related to firms location choices, exchange rate regimes effects on countries production structure and sovereign debt analysis.
 She has published articles in national and international journals, several book chapters and a book.
 Currently Camelia is also involved in the management (Conseil d’Administation) of the French Regional Science Association (ASRDLF).
 As INFER chair Camelia coordinates the board and represents the network worldwide.

-University Gabriele d'Annunzio
+Alberto Bagnai, Faculty of Economics, University Gabriele d'Annunzio

 Alberto Bagnai is Associate Professor of Economic Policy at the Faculty of Economics of the Gabriele d’Annunzio University in Pescara (Italy), and research fellow at the CREAM (Centre for Globalization Research) of the University of Rouen (France).
 He received his PhD at the University of Rome I. His research activity focuses on the sustainability of fiscal and external imbalances in emerging and developed countries, on the relations between trade and growth, and on the Eurozone crisis.
 The results of his research have been published in international journals and in chapters of books, and presented in a number of international conferences.

-Bucharest University of Economics
+Andreea Stoian, Department of Finance and CEFIMO, Bucharest University of Economics

 Andreea Stoian is Professor of Finance at the Department of Finance in Bucharest University of Economics - BUES (Romania).
 She holds a PhD in Finance at BUES.
 Currently she is also the director of Center for Financial and Monetary Research (CEFIMO).
 She was visiting scholar between 2010-2013 at Universite Paris 1 Pantehon-Sorbonne (CES), Universite Libre de Bruxelles (DULBEA) and Universidade do Porto (FEP).
 Her main research interests are in fiscal policy, mainly focused on fiscal sustainability and vulnerabilty, public debt and budgteray deficit, but also on financial markets.
 Andreea Stoian is the Executive Editor at the Romanian Journal for Fiscal Policy (RJFP).
 She is also affiliated to Nucleo de Investigacao em Financas Publicas e Politica Monetaria (NIFIP) at Faculty of Economics (FEP) in University of Porto and a research fellow at Centre for Financial and Monetary Research in Romanian Academy.

-Universitat Rovira I Virgilijosepmaria.email@example.com
+Josep-Maria Arauzo Carod, Universitat Rovira I Virgili

 Josep-Maria Arauzo Carod is an Associate Professor at the Universitat Rovira I Virgili and he is member of the research group Quantitative, Urban and Regional Economics (QURE), research center CREIP, and the Barcelona Institute of Economics (IEB).
 He has a Bachelor Degree in Economics (Universitat de Barcelona) and a PhD in Economics (UniversitatRovira I Virgili).
 He has been a Visiting Fellow at University of Reading (United Kingdom).
 His thesis analyzed location decisions of manufacturing firms in Catalan municipalities.
 He has published several articles, book and book chapters about firm demography, industrial location and some spatial economic issues.

-Inmaculada Martínez-Zarzoso is currently Apl Professor of Economics and a research fellow at the Center for Statistics, the Ibero-American Institute for Economics Research, and the Center for European Governance and Economic Development Research at the University of Göttingen in Germany.
-She is also Professor of Economics and research fellow in the Institute of International Economics at the University Jaume I in Spain since 2012 and 1995, respectively.
-She has a master degree and a PhD in economics from the University of Birmingham and has advised the World Bank, the OECD, the German Ministry of Development, and the Spanish Ministry of Transport and Infrastructure.
-Inmaculada Martínez-Zarzoso has published widely on a range of economic subjects, including international trade, development aid, economic integration, environmental economics, and transport economics.
-She is the author of numerous articles in international journals including the Journal of International Economics, Review of International Economics, World Development, Environmental and Resource Economics, Environment and Development Economics, Journal of Common Market Studies, and Transportation Research.
-Her current research interests are in the areas of environmental provisions in trade agreements, on migration, networks and trade and on the economic effects of 3D printing.
+Inmaculada Martínez-Zarzoso holds a PhD in International Economics from the University of Birmingham, England.
+She is full professor of Economics at the University Jaume I (Spain) since 2012 and member of the Institute of International Economics (Spain) since 1995.
+Currently, she is Apl professor at the University of Göttingen (Germany) and chair of the U4 Network on Social Sciences Economics and Law.
+She is also research fellow at the Center for Statistics, the Ibero-American Institute for Economics Research, and the Center for European Governance and Economic Development Research from the same university and board member of INFER.
+She has advised the World Bank, the OECD, the German Ministry of Development, and the Spanish Ministry of Transport and Infrastructure.
+Her fields of research include international economics, environmental economics and development economics.
+She is the author of numerous articles in international journals including the Journal of International Economics, Ecological Economics, Environmental and Resource Economics, Journal of Common Market Studies, among others.
+Her current research interests are in the areas of environmental provisions in trade agreements, on migration and remittances, networks and trade and on sustainable global value chains.

-University of Leuven
+University of Leuven (KU Leuven)